 Rick also has experience representing clients in antitrust investigations and litigation, including a U.S. Department of Justice (DOJ) grand jury investigation and a multi-district class action litigation.

-Before joining Mayer Brown, Rick was an attorney for the City of Chicago’s Department of Law, where he defended the City and its employees in civil rights litigation in state and federal court.
+Prior to joining Mayer Brown in 2011, Rick was an attorney for the City of Chicago’s Department of Law, where he defended the City and its employees against constitutional and other civil rights claims in state and federal court.

 - Rychorcewicz v.
 Welltec, Inc., 768 Fed.
 App’x 252 (5th Cir.
 2019), affirming 2018 WL 3559102 (S.D.
 Tex.
 July 24, 2018) and 2018 WL 3559131 (S.D.
 Tex.
 June 22, 2018).
 Affirming district court’s granting Welltec’s motion for summary judgment after discovery in a certified wage and hour class action filed under the FLSA, and denying class plaintiffs’ related motion to strike portions of defendant’s supporting evidence.